 Still not certain of what I wanted to do, I went into sales.
 After a couple years of selling office equipment in Dayton OH, I moved back to Steubenville, OH where I was part of a lay community of the Catholic Charismatic renewal.
 I initially tried to open my own office selling office equipment as an offshoot of another company, but after a year and a half, I left this venture to accept an offer to buy a business forms distributorship.
 This business grew three-fold in sales before I sold it ten years later.
 During this time, I bought a house – a duplex with a garage apartment.
 I lived on one side and rented the other side and the garage apartment.
 I enjoyed doing my own repairs and being a part-time landlord.
 During my time in Steubenville, I remained very active in the Church.
 For three years, I volunteered as a part-time, instructor/trainer for a Catholic school of Evangelism that trained people for home visitation.

 After selling my business in Steubenville, I moved to France in 1997 to volunteer as a member of a L’Arche community, sharing life in a household with people who have a mental disability.
-While there, I had the privilege of getting to know the co-founder of L’Arche, Jean Vanier, whose books I highly recommend.
 After my initial year as a volunteer, I decided to say on and was asked to head up one of the households, overseeing the final construction of a new, ten person residence.
 This experience of sharing community life with those who have a mental handicap was a wonderful and profound experience that, I believe, help to prepare me for my vocation to the priesthood.
 I stayed on in France with the L’Arche community for three years and, during that time, worked with L’Arche volunteers from many different countries (France, Germany, England, Canada, Brazil, Belgium, Poland, Czech Republic, Latvia, Lithuania, Holland, Sweden, Lebanon, Egypt, the Island of Mauritius, the former republic of USSR Georgia, and Ethiopia… It was a rich experience to work alongside of people from so many varied cultures.
 I also enjoyed traveling throughout most of central Europe during that time.
 Upon returning to the States, I began to consider what I would do next.

 Because of my interest in ministering to people, the idea of “lay pastoral ministry” was suggested to me by a priest friend.
 When I consulted with Msgr.
 Foys of Steubenville, OH, he told me that everything I wanted to do as a lay pastoral minister I could do more effectively as a priest.
 At that time however, I was not convinced that I was being called to be a priest.
 But I did find a good position as a lay pastoral minister in Dayton Ohio, close to where I grew up.
 While continuing to rent out my house in Steubenville, I moved into the upstairs of a rectory in Dayton, OH to work as a lay pastoral minister for four small Catholic parishes that were all under one pastor: Our Lady of the Rosary, St. Adalbert, St. Stephen and Holy Cross.
 They were all located in the “Old North Dayton” neighborhood within a mile and a half of each other, in a setting not unlike Bellevue and Dayton, KY.

 During the two years that I served in this capacity, I would from time-to-time recall the words of Msgr.
 Foys to me that I could do all of these things better if I were a priest.
 I also became increasingly aware that I found this ministry very fulfilling.
 By coincidence, after my first year as a lay pastoral minister, Msgr.
 Foys was ordained Bishop of Covington, which is only an hour away from where I was working in Dayton, OH.
 After re-contacting Bishop Foys, and talking more with him, I began to see more clearly that the things I most enjoyed doing are exactly what a priest does every day!
 Through his encouragement I entered St. Vincent Seminary in Latrobe, PA.
-I sold my house in Steubenville, one year before I was ordained a priest on May 16, 2008.
-I am 55 years old and have been ordained now for 6 years.
+I sold my house in Steubenville, one year before I was ordained a priest on May 16, 2008, shortly before turning 50.

 My first assignment was a year as parochial vicar of St. Joseph in Cold Springs, KY.
 Then, for five years, I was pastor at Sts.
 Peter and Paul, in California, KY.
 For the last two of these years, I was also chaplain for Bishop Brossart High School.
 In 2014, I was assigned as pastor for Divine Mercy and St. Bernard.